-Our Board, on the recommendation of its Corporate Governance Committee, has nominated Mr. Berry, Mr. Burns and Ms. Infante for re-election at this year's annual meeting.
-If re-elected, each of these three nominees will serve on our Board until the 2024 annual meeting, or until his or her successor is duly elected and qualified in accordance with the Company's bylaws.
-If any of these nominees should become unable to accept election, our Proxy Committee may vote for other person(s) selected by our Board; provided, however, Squadron would have appointment rights under the Stockholders' Agreement if Ms. Infante becomes unable to accept election.
+Our Board, on the recommendation of its Corporate Governance Committee, has nominated Mr. Hite, Mr. Hughes, Mr. Throdahl and Mr. Riccitelli for reelection at this year's annual meeting.
+If re-elected, each of these four nominees will serve on our Board until the 2025 annual meeting, or until his or her successor is duly elected and qualified in accordance with the Company's bylaws.
+If any of these nominees should become unable to accept election, our Proxy Committee may vote for other person(s) selected by our Board.
 Our Board has no reason to believe that any of the nominees will be unable to accept election.

 Below is certain information concerning our Board's nominees for election at this year's annual meeting, followed by information concerning those Board members who are not standing for election this year and whose term of office will continue after the annual meeting.
-The biographies of each of the nominees and continuing directors below contain information regarding the experiences, qualifications, attributes or skills that caused the Corporate Governance Committee and our Board to determine that the person should be re-elected (or should continue to serve even if not standing for re-election) as a director for the Company in 2021.
+The biographies of each of the nominees and continuing directors below contain information regarding the experiences, qualifications, attributes or skills that caused the Corporate Governance Committee and our Board to determine that the person should be re-elected (or should continue to serve even if not standing for re-election) as a director for the Company in 2022.